mamamu/oil-close/README.md

   - user page interaction
     - same page login component complete ✔️
-    - need to figure out how to access user in react. ✔️ (just needed to know if logged in-passed to component through props)
+    - need to figure out how to access user in react. ✔️ (just needed to know if logged in-passed to component through props) -non logged in error message in case /going (appt) route fails due to lack of user

  db
  - design (what user info do I need, anything to keep track of other than appts.) complete ✔️